ashwinreddy/blog/_notes/Public/Emergence.md

 ---
-title: "Emergence"
+title: "emergence"
 feed: hide
 ---

-Emergence is when a self-organizing [[System]] displays more complex properties than its constituents.
+emergence is when a self-organizing [[system]] displays more complex properties than its constituents.
 Hence, emergentism is antithetical to reductionism, i.e. emergent phenomena are not easily reducible to their parts.
-This poses a difficulty for classical methods of [[Science]].
+This poses a difficulty for classical methods of [[science]].

 Andrew Assad and Norman H. Packard argue that emergence is a spectrum.
 We could imagine roughly sketching the axis like so.[^spectrum]